 A lot can happen in fifty years.
 The non-binding 1948 declaration encouraging teaching and education mutated into a 1999 directive to hold nothing back in the creation of a new society.
 “Necessary” appears three times, as in do whatever is necessary to achieve the ends outlined in the universal declaration.
 Subsequent articles address grievances (art.
 9), public resources to be used (art.
 13), cultural promotion (art.
 14), and even the creation of “new human rights” (art.
 7), whatever those may be.

 Enter Brazil, which has been led by a socialist regime with close ties to Cuba for the past twenty years.
-Even before publication of the 1999 declaration, it produced a blueprint, Programa Nacional de Direitos Humanos (PNDH), for implementing its own version of human rights.
+Even before publication of the 1999 declaration, it produced its own blueprint, Programa Nacional de Direitos Humanos (PNDH), for implementing its own version of human rights.
 The blueprint has gone through a lengthy but highly skewed consultative process and two revisions, the latest in 2009.

 If Lula manages to survive and run for the presidency again, which he is threatening to do, New Brazil may become a reality.
 It doesn’t take much imagination to predict what would happen.
 Just look at Brazil’s neighbor to the north, Venezuela, where a humanitarian crisis has forced hundreds of thousands to flee across the border to Columbia.
 Nobody at CNN or The New York Times seems interested in covering the story, because, after all, human rights violations are committed by the Right, not the Left, and certainly not by a Chavista like Nicolás Maduro.
 If there is no food, no medicine, no work, and no housing, it is the fault of Secretary of State Tillerson and the Trump administration.

 Seriously, I would love to stand up for human rights and the universal declaration.
 But that’s not the reality, at least not in Brazil, which is using a document that John Paul II praised as “one of the highest expressions of the human conscience” for its own political purposes.
 But maybe that was the intention all along.
 Thanks, United Nations, but I’ll sit this one out.